M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Related Work

 \section{Related Work}

-Culture has been studied across multiple dimensions, including social norms~\cite{fung2023normsage}, country-specific variation~\cite{hu2024bridging,myung2024blend,romero2024cvqa}, general world knowledge~\cite{zhang2023miracl}, and food-related knowledge~\cite{hu2024bridging,winata2025worldcuisines}.
-Understanding these facets is crucial for building AI systems that can reason appropriately across different cultural contexts.
-Early efforts in multicultural RAG have primarily relied on machine-translated benchmarks~\cite{conia2024towards, lewis2020retrieval}, which often fail to leverage the full potential of high-quality, human-curated data and may introduce translation artifacts that distort cultural nuances.
+Culture has been studied across multiple dimensions, including social norms~\cite{fung2023normsage}, country-specific variation~\cite{hu2024bridging,myung2024blend,romero2024cvqa}, general world knowledge~\cite{zhang2023miracl}, and food-related knowledge~\cite{ma2023food,agarwal2024indifoodvqa,hu2024bridging,li2024foodieqa,winata2025worldcuisines,yin2025foodlmm}.
+Understanding these facets is crucial for building AI systems that can reason appropriately across diverse cultural contexts.
+Early work on multicultural RAG has largely relied on machine-translated benchmarks~\cite{conia2024towards,lewis2020retrieval}.
+While this approach enables broader language coverage, it often fails to fully leverage high-quality human-curated resources and can introduce translation artifacts that obscure culturally specific nuances.

-Existing multilingual text-only retrieval datasets—such as Mintaka~\cite{sen2022mintaka}, MIRACL~\cite{zhang2023miracl}, MKQA~\cite{longpre2021mkqa}, and MLQA~\cite{lewis2020mlqa}—cover a wide range of domains, including books, geography, politics, and general knowledge.
-While these datasets provide extensive language coverage and support research in multilingual natural language understanding, their focus on text alone limits their applicability for tasks that require multimodal reasoning~\cite{hudson2019gqa}.
-In particular, tasks such as visual question answering~\cite{antol2015vqa}, image-grounded reasoning~\cite{suhr2019nlvr, wang2025learningvisualgrounding}, and culturally contextualized visual understanding remain largely unsupported, highlighting the need for benchmarks that integrate both multilingual and multimodal information~\cite{chen2023xvnli}.
+Several multilingual text-only retrieval datasets have been proposed, including MINERS~\cite{winata2024miners}, Mintaka~\cite{sen2022mintaka}, MIRACL~\cite{zhang2023miracl}, MKQA~\cite{longpre2021mkqa}, and MLQA~\cite{lewis2020mlqa}.
+These datasets span diverse domains such as books, geography, politics, and general knowledge, providing broad language coverage and enabling progress in multilingual natural language understanding.
+However, their focus on textual information limits their applicability to tasks that require multimodal reasoning~\cite{hudson2019gqa,tian2025core}.
+Tasks such as visual question answering~\cite{antol2015vqa,xia2025mmedrag,wu2025visual}, image-grounded reasoning~\cite{suhr2019nlvr,wang2025learningvisualgrounding,wu2025visual}, and culturally contextualized visual understanding remain largely unsupported.
+This gap highlights the need for benchmarks that jointly integrate multilingual and multimodal information~\cite{chen2023xvnli}.
+Recent efforts toward evaluating retrieval-augmented multimodal systems include MRAG-Bench~\cite{hu2025mragbench}, MRAMG-Bench~\cite{yu2025mramg}, MIRAGE-Bench~\cite{zhang2025mirage}, BordIRLines~\cite{li2024bordirlines}, and BERGEN~\cite{rau2024bergen}, but these benchmarks focus primarily on English settings.

+At the same time, vision-language models (VLMs) have rapidly expanded their multilingual capabilities.
+Large proprietary or large-scale models such as Qwen2.5-VL~\cite{yang2024qwen2}, Qwen3-VL~\cite{bai2025qwen3}, Gemma3~\cite{team2025gemma}, and PaLI / PaLI-X~\cite{chen2023pali} demonstrate strong cross-modal reasoning across multiple languages.
+In parallel, a growing ecosystem of open multilingual VLMs has emerged, including InternVL~\cite{chen2024expanding}, mBLIP~\cite{geigle2024mblip}, PALO~\cite{maaz2024palo}, Maya~\cite{alam2024maya}, Aya Vision~\cite{dash2025aya}, and PaliGemma~\cite{beyer2024paligemma}.
+Despite these advances, systematic evaluation of multilingual VLMs on knowledge-intensive, culturally grounded multimodal tasks remains limited, highlighting the need for benchmarks that assess multilingual multimodal reasoning in realistic retrieval-augmented settings.